LiskArchive/lisk-sdk/README.md

     `npm install -g bower grunt-cli pm2`

+**Special note about NPM 5**

+Due to an issue with NPM 5.4.x and higher, node-sodium cannot be built.
+Therefore it is recommended to fixate the local NPM version at `v5.3.x`

+- All Systems - This may require sudo depending on your environment:

+  `npm install -g npm@5.3.0`

 ### Install PostgreSQL (version 9.6.2):

 **NOTE:** Database user requires privileges to `CREATE EXTENSION pgcrypto`.